HackTheBox Administrator

 Exploitation

-permissions to michael
+to reset michael

 .